Zum Hauptinhalt springen

 This quick drop occurs when we eat foods that provide a big, sudden release of sugar into the blood at once.
 It creates a panicked response from the body which triggers a big influx of insulin to allow the sugar to move into cells.
 Due to the quantity of insulin released, blood sugar falls rapidly, causing a sensation of low blood sugar.

-If you have diabetes and use insulin (or if you have type 2 diabetes and use sulfonylurea tablets), these treatments can cause your blood sugar to drop well below normal - a hypoglycaemic episode, or 'hypo'.
+Wenn Sie Diabetes and use Insulin (or if you have Typ-2-Diabetes and use Sulfonylharnstoffe tablets), these treatments can cause your blood sugar to drop well below normal - a hypoglycaemic episode, or 'hypo'.
 This causes the same symptoms of irritability and poor concentration.

 Lesen Sie unten weiter